 What should be included in the open access dissemination plan?

 The open access dissemination plan sets out the recipient’s intention with respect to the dissemination of project outputs.
-It should include, at a minimum, the type of publications planned to publish before and after project completion, the preferred publishers and/or journals and the proposed route to open access (Gold or Green), and the anticipated cost of article processing charges.
+It should include, at a minimum, the type and number of publications planned to publish before and after project completion, the preferred publishers and/or journals, the proposed route to open access (Gold or Green), and the anticipated cost of article processing charges.